Configurations of an Articulated Arm and Singularities of Special Multi-Flags

 This paper is self-contained and organized as follows.

-In Section 2 we recall at first all the context and essential results about special multi-flags which are used in this paper.
-In a second subsection, We present a summary on Cartan prolongation and tower of projective bundle.
-Spherical prolongations, tower of sphere bundles and their properties are developed in the last subsection.
+We f\/irst recall, in Section~\ref{multiflag}, the context and the essential results about special multi-f\/lags which will be used in this paper.
+We present a~summary on Cartan prolongation and tower of projective bundles in Section~\ref{projtower}.
+Spherical prolongations, tower of sphere bundles and their properties are developed in the last Section~\ref{cartsph}.